AI Product Manager Glossary

 Model Context Protocol (MCP)

-An open standard introduced by Anthropic that defines how AI models and agents can connect to external tools, APIs, and data sources in a consistent and secure way.
-Think of it as a USB-C port for AI.
+An open standard introduced by Anthropic for connecting AI models and agents to external tools, APIs, and data sources in a consistent way.
+MCP is mainly about agent-to-tool and agent-to-data connections.
+Agent-to-Agent (A2A) is the separate pattern/protocol family for agents communicating with other agents.

 Multi-Agent System